Variational Autoencoder (VAE)

 Common Issues

-VAE decode is a critical step in image generation and as such, it can be a source of many issues.
+VAE decode is a critical step in image generation, and it can cause several common issues.
+It is also the most compute- and memory-intensive step in the pipeline.

 - Image generation results in a black image